Tees Barrage International White Water Course: Redevelopment

-In 2010 and 2011, a £4.6 million redevelopment of the course was undertaken.
+In 2010 and 2011, there was a £4.6 million redevelopment of the course.

-The changes include the addition of a new shorter, steeper course and a canoe lift with disabled paddlers in mind.
+The changes include the addition of a new shorter, steeper course and a canoe lift.

 Four large 12 m long 3 m diameter Archimedes' screws were installed to pump water from the bottom pool to the top pool guaranteeing water levels for paddlers at all states of the tide.

 There are plans to generate electricity from the head of river water above the barrage by putting the Archimedes' screws into reverse when not pumping water around the course, making the course more energy efficient.

 These improvements made the site a world class training facility which is proposed as a training camp location for the 2012 Olympic games.

 Work started in March 2010 and was completed in October 2011.

 Her Majesty Queen Elizabeth II, accompanied by His Royal Highness The Duke of Edinburgh, visited Stockton on 18 July 2012 to officially reopen the International White Water Course as part of their Diamond Jubilee tour of the United Kingdom.

 Popular culture

-The TBIWWC was used in a segment of the film 1917.
+The course was used in a segment of the film 1917.
 In the scene, the actor George MacKay jumps into a river in France and is flung over rapids and a waterfall.
-These scenes were filmed at the course.

-An episode of Emmerdale was filmed at the TBIWWC where the character Victoria Sugden fell down a waterfall.
+An episode of Emmerdale, where the character Victoria Sugden fell down a waterfall, was filmed at the course.